aberoth-community/ephemeris-discord-bot/README.md

   <b>`/persistent_prediction_menu`</b>

   </td>
-    <td><p><b>Description:</b> Creates an embed menu that allows users to request glows and darks for a selected day or range of days.<br><br>The command requires the user be an admin within the guild it is used in.
+    <td><p><b>Description:</b> Creates an embed menu that allows users to request glows and darks for a selected day or range of days.<br><br>The command requires the user to be an admin within the guild it is used in.
 The menu has no expiration time and will persist between restarts of the bot.
 Bot responses are ephemeral.
     </p>
     <b>Parameters:</b>

   - `use_emojis`: Yes or No option.
-Yes Indicates that the bot should use with the emojis set for the command user&mdash;set via the <b>`/set_server_emojis`</b> command&mdash;in the place of the orb names.
+Yes indicates that the bot should use the emojis set for the command user&mdash;set via the <b>`/set_server_emojis`</b> command&mdash;in the place of the orb names.
   - `allow_filters`: Yes or No option.
 Yes indicates that the created menu should include a select menu that allows filtering of response content by orb.
 Note that filter changes from any user will update the filter settings for all users using the same menu instance.
   - `whitelist_users_only` (optional): Yes or No option.
-Yes indicates that non-white listed users will be allowed to use the menu instance, even if they are unable to create an instance.
+Yes indicates that non-whitelisted users will be allowed to use the menu instance, even if they are unable to create an instance.
     </td>
   </tr>
   <tr>